ollieh-m/oyster/README.md

-This the the oystercard system.
-It cannot be possibly worse than the myki card of Melbourne, Victoria.
+This the the oystercard system build by Letian.
+It cannot be possibly worse than the myki card system of Melbourne, Victoria.